 Material Quality: Aluminum is easy to work on as it is a ductile metal and can be easily extruded.
 Aluminum is easy to bend.
 Hence, it can be shaped in any form whether tabular form or other without much effort.
 Furthermore, the material consumed in the manufacturing of aluminum condenser is three times less than the metal consumed in the manufacturing of copper condenser with the same specification.
 It will further enhance the manufacturing cost of a copper condenser.

 Thieves target the copper appliances: As copper is expensive than aluminum, and a condenser is an outdoor unit; it can lead to theft at the premises.
 It becomes necessary to secure the copper as well as condensing units to avoid unnecessary thefts.
 It will add more expense to your budget.

-These are some disadvantages which make aluminum condenser stand in front of the copper condenser.
-However, if you still have some doubt about which one is best, then let’s have a look at the difference between an aluminum condenser and copper condenser.
+These are some disadvantages that make aluminum condenser stand in front of the copper condenser.
+However, if you still have some doubt about which one is best, then let’s have a look at the difference between an aluminum condenser and a copper condenser.